pozytywnie/django-javascript-settings/README.rst

 ========================

-javascript-configuration is a Django application that provides way of passing settings for Django applications to JavaScript.
+javascript-configuration is a Django application that provides a way of passing settings for Django applications to JavaScript.

 Installation
 ------------